tribell4310/reliosparc/README.md

 ## Bugs & Troubleshooting

-Feel free to reach out with any issues you encounter by opening a new issue item in the GitHub.
+Feel free to reach out with any issues you encounter by opening a new issue item in the GitHub or emailing me at tribell4310 [at] gmail [dot] com.

 ## Other Goodies